-In anticipation of tomorrow's celebration we'd like to offer you a few quick tips for taking a time out to relax, calm down, and refocus in under 5 minutes.
+In anticipation of tomorrow's celebration, we'd like to offer you a few quick tips for taking a time out to relax, calm down, and refocus in under five minutes.

-As a textbook introvert I've mastered the art of getting away without anyone noticing; sometimes all you need is just a teeny tiny break from all the stimulation.
-A word to the wise though, don’t disappear for too long if you don't want people asking 'Where have YOU been?'.
+As a textbook introvert, I've mastered the art of getting away without anyone noticing.
+Sometimes all you need is just a teeny tiny break from all the stimulation!
+A word to the wise though: Don't disappear for too long if you don't want people asking 'Where have you been?'.

-Listen to music.
+Listen to Music.

-Have a cup of tea.
+Have a Cup of Tea.

-Although Chamomile and Herbal tea are great, any type might work to help soothe the stress hormone.
+Although chamomile and herbal tea are great, any type might work to help soothe the stress hormone.

 Relax those muscles and release some of the tension that's been building up all day in your body.
-Roll your head from side to side, release the tension in your jaw by opening your mouth wide for a minute, touch your toes, or try tensing and relaxing your muscles one at time from your head down to your toes.
+Roll your head from side to side, release the tension in your jaw by opening your mouth wide for a minute, touch your toes, or try tensing and relaxing your muscles one at a time from your head down to your toes.

 If you feel yourself starting to slip into negativity and sadness, look around for one or two things to be grateful for.

-Hang with the kids.
+Hang With the Kids.